Initiative Information

 Accomplishments

-Focused on building momentum, implementing strategies, and building awareness around the needs of our aging population, some of the Miami-Dade Age-Friendly Initiative’s accomplishments include:
+Focused on building momentum, implementing strategies, and raising awareness of the needs of our aging population, the Miami-Dade Age-Friendly Initiative has advanced significant milestones to make the county more inclusive and livable for residents of all ages.

 AGE-FRIENDLY LEADERSHIP

-• An Advisory Committee was developed and sustained throughout the Initiative.
+• An Advisory Committee has been developed and sustained throughout the Initiative.

-• The Miami-Dade County Mayor’s Office has continued to pledge its support for the Miami-Dade Age-Friendly Initiative.
+• The Miami-Dade County Mayor’s Office has consistently pledged its support for the Initiative.

 AGE-FRIENDLY PARKS

-• A County-wide age-friendly park designation process was developed.
+• A county-wide Age-Friendly Parks designation process was created.

-• Specific age-friendly capital improvement projects have been identified and added to a list for future funding by Miami-Dade County Parks.
+• Specific age-friendly capital improvements were identified and added to future funding lists.

 AGE-FRIENDLY AWARENESS